orbs-network/orbs-network-typescript/README.md

 ## Rebuild (faster)

-> Run when you made a small code change in one of the sub projects and you want to rebuild quickly.
+> Run when you made a small code change in one of the sub projects and you want to rebuild quickly:

 `./rebuild.sh`